martenw/litium-demo-helper/README.md

 #### ```Litium.Accelerator.Demo.PimDataModel.CreateFields()```
 Used to quickly setup fields in existing field templateds in PIM.
-Chreate `InlineData` for each field that should be generated.
+Create `InlineData` for each field that should be generated.
 Sample field definitions can be found in the codefile.

 #### ```Litium.Accelerator.Demo.ProductInformation.MoveProductsIntoCategories()```
 Create the a PIM Category structure by reading category information found as field data on the products.
-It is necessary to modify the method `GetCategoryTrees()`before running the method to set up how category information should be read from the product.
+It is necessary to modify the method `GetCategoryTrees()` before running the method to set up how category information should be read from the product.